bluesky/bluesky/doc/source/custom-scans.rst

 There are some ready-to-use :ref:`adaptive scans <builtin-adaptive-scans>` included in bluesky.
-A simplified version of the source code of ``AdaptiveAScan`` is included here an illustration and a guide to writing your own.
+A simplified version of the source code of ``AdaptiveAscan`` is included here an illustration and a guide to writing your own.

 .. code-block:: python